 Dixson Lab Expectations

-I am always looking for exceptional students to work with me and other members of the lab on funded projects.
+While I am always looking for exceptional students to work with me and other members of the lab on funded projects, the lab is currently full right now.
 Before emailing me your interest, please take the time to read the expectations of lab members.
 Members of the Dixson lab share an interest in marine conservation and animal behavior, with students working on global change (ocean acidification and rising temperatures), marine connectivity (larval habitat selection), and predator prey relationships.
 We value students of diverse backgrounds with strong quantitative skills and a passion for science and critical thinking.
 Each student or postdoc fills a unique role in our lab.
 We are highly interactive, learning from the expertise of one another.

 All students are expected to: